gammapy/gamma-cat/README.md

 ## Notes

-* At the moment we're just using our own Python scripts, and YAML files (because I find them easier to read and edit than JSON).
+* At the moment we're just using our own Python scripts, and YAML files (because I find them easier to read and edit than JSON), as well as ECSV files.
   Maybe we'll switch to use the https://astrocats.space/ machinery later.
+* We use Python scripts.
+Only Python 3.5+ and the latest versions of Astropy, Gammapy, ... are supported (very few people will run the scripts, no point in supporting old versions here, even if it would be easy to do).

 ## References